Nikkydee/restful-booker/README.md

 - Open a command line terminal (Git bash preferrably) and navigate to a directory where you would like to save the work folder using cd.
 - Clone the repository with git clone https://github.com/Nikkydee/restful-booker.git
 - To get the current working tree, git fetch --all, then checkout to "main" branch.
-- Finally, import the project to postman
+- Finally, import the project[postman collection and environment variable] to postman
-- Open, right-click on the collection ans select run collection
+- Open, right-click on the collection and select run collection
 ### Setup- newman runner

    - Invariably, tests can be run on CLI using newman runner